swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-5-track-model-evolutions-with-dvc/index.md

 In this chapter, you will learn how to:

-1. Update the parameters of the experiment;
+1. Update the parameters of the experiment
-2. Reproduce the experiment;
+2. Reproduce the experiment
-3. Visualize the changes made to the model;
+3. Visualize the changes made to the model

 Let's get started!